apollographql/apollo-ios/CodegenProposal.md

 [@designatedNerd’s initial proposal includes enums with associated values for subtypes.](https://github.com/apollographql/StarWarsiOSMk2/blob/master/StarWarsMark2/Queries/HeroTypeDependentAliasedFieldQueryMk2.swift#L43)

-These `SubType` enums thing works for concrete types, not interfaces (because a type could conform to multiple interfaces).
+These `SubType` enums work for concrete types but not interfaces (because a type could conform to multiple interfaces).
 We don't plan on generating all the Concrete types as data structures unless they are specifically enumerated (`... on Droid`)

 It is undecided if we should implement these or not.
 They are only valuable in the specific scenario where you have inline fragments for multiple concrete types.